lwaaron2023/Group20-final-project-a25/README.md

 1. Issues with adapting to the new libraries and technologies used in the project.
 Certain packages had a learning curve before we were comfortable using them.
 2. Coordination and communication in the group.
 Communicating with each other throughout the project proved to be problematic as lines of communication often broke done at critical moments.
+3. For Trust AI : The main challenges were keeping the real-time game smooth with WebSockets and managing session data correctly.
+It was also tricky to connect multiple APIs and make sure everything worked together in the Svelte app.

 ## Responsabilites: